 Akron OVI Defense Attorney

-An OVI, or driving under the influence of alcohol or drugs, is a serious misdemeanor offense in Ohio.
+Operating a vehicle impaired is a serious misdemeanor offense in Ohio.
 If you are convicted of OVI, you could face severe penalties such as license suspension, fines, and jail time.
-If you are facing a first-time OVI charge, you may be eligible for a restricted license that allows you to drive to and from work, school, and other necessary destinations.
-However, if you are facing a second or subsequent OVI charge, you may not be eligible for a restricted license and you may face harsher penalties.
+If you are facing a first-time OVI charge, you may be eligible for a restricted license.
+However, if you are facing a second or subsequent OVI charge, you may not be eligible for a restricted license, and you may face harsher penalties.

 Charged with an OVI?
 Contact our Akron OVI attorney today at (330) 886-4672 for a free initial consultation.